 New plants will be posted on our Facebook page as well as a new page on our web site called ‘New Plants’ before being posted in the main listing of the website.
 This way we will be able to post new plants throughout the year.

 There are new plant introductions scattered throughout the catalogue in almost every group of plants we grow.
-Please keep in mind we have thousands more plants available at the nursery, so if possible, come and visit us.
+Please keep in mind we have thousands more plants available at the nursery.

-We would like to thank our customers , staff and suppliers for another great year.
+We would like to thank our customers, staff and suppliers for a great year and we’re looking forward to a fantastic 2016,

 Thank you, Richard and Nancy Fraser